blackgirlbytes/frosty-agent-forge/challenges/day2.md

 ## **Welcome Back, AI Engineer**

-The Winter Festival's Storyteller has laryngitis\!
+The Winter Festival's Storyteller has laryngitis!

 The Festival organizers are in a panic.
 They need an interactive experience where visitors can create personalized choose-your-own-adventure stories.